Maksim99745/eCommerce-Application/README.md

 5. Run `npm ci` in the root directory.
 This command will install dependencies based on the exact versions specified in the package-lock.json.
 It ensures a consistent and reproducible environment by installing dependencies exactly as specified, making it ideal for use in development, testing, and deployment workflows.

+You can use `npm ci` or `npm i` depending on your specific needs and requirements for dependency management.
+If you want to install dependencies exactly as specified in the package-lock.json file (ensuring consistency and reproducibility), you should use `npm ci`.
+If you're okay with potentially updating dependencies to their latest versions according to the specified version ranges in the package.json file, you can use `npm install` or `npm i`.

 6. Run `npm start` to start the development serve.
 If it works, then you are ready to make changes.

 7. Before making changes, make sure every thing works by starting dev server.
 Use `npm start` to run the development server using Vite